freerunbuttons/freerunbuttons/README.md

 however if you want to see/use the sources go to:
 [https://github.com/freerunbuttons/freerunbuttons](https://github.com/freerunbuttons/freerunbuttons).

-The version in this repository is to be as simple as can be!
+The goal is first a system that works(!), after that it should be easy to use!

 # Status